IBM/zopeneditor-about/README.md

 - Custom code snippet support and more than 200 high value code snippets for COBOL, PL/I, and JCL out of the box
 - Search and replace refactoring across multiple program files

-Note, that for Job Control Language (JCL), the extension only provides below mentioned features:
+Note, that for Job Control Language (JCL), the extension currently only provides

 - Real-time syntax checking and highlighting while you type
 - Problems view with all syntax errors